TheFynx/docker-vimgo/README.md

 ## Thanks/Ackowledgement
 * A good portion of the Dockerfile comes from [go-docker-dev](https://github.com/mbrt/go-docker-dev)
 * Most of the vim-go .vimrc settings come from [vim-go-ide github](https://github.com/farazdagi/vim-go-ide)
-* Idea and setup comes from both projects
+* Idea and most of the setup comes from both projects